-• You may have
+- You may have - An IV to give you fluids. - A tube going into your bladder to drain the urine. - A drain that helps remove blood from your surgery site. - Special pump on your feet or legs to help prevent blood clots. - The staff will take your blood pressure, pulse, and temperature often.
+They will also give you medicine to ease the pain. - You need to do breathing exercises to keep your lungs clear.

-- An IV to give you fluids. - A tube going into your bladder to drain the urine. - A drain that helps remove blood from your surgery site. - Special pump on your feet or legs to help prevent blood clots. - The staff will take your blood pressure, pulse, and temperature often.
-They will also give you medicine to ease the pain. - You need to do breathing exercises to keep your lungs clear. - Once you are fully awake after surgery, you will be helped out of bed. - You will walk with the nurse or the therapist. - Do not try to walk on your own. - Please let someone know when you need help getting out of the bed.
+- You will be helped out of bed by the staff. - You will walk with the nurse or the therapist. - Do not try to walk on your own. - Please let someone know when you need help getting out of the bed.